TAIsRich/chuwa0116/ShortQuestions/hw8.md

    1. Filename:annotations.md
    2. you'd better list a code example\
    The file can be found in ShortQuestions/Annotations.md.
 2. explain how the below annotation specify the table in database?

-    * name column: column type is varchar(255).
-The default name is 'John Snow'.
-    * studentName column: the column is database is 'Student_name".
-It can't be nullable.
-It can have duplicate values.
-The size of the database column is 50.
-The database will reject any values that are more than 50 characters long.
+The two annotations in the code sample specify the columns in a JPA entity, which represents a database table.

+- The first annotation, @Column(columnDefinition = "varchar(255) default 'John Snow'"), defines the name column with a varchar data type of 255 characters and a default value of "John Snow".

+- The second annotation, @Column(name="STUDENT_NAME", length=50, nullable=false, unique=false), sets the studentName column's name in the database table as "STUDENT_NAME" with a maximum length of 50 characters.
+This column cannot have null values and does not have to be unique.

 3. What is the default column names of the table in database for @Column?
     * firstName
     * operatingSystem

 4. What are the layers in springboot application? what is the role of each layer?
     * presentation layer: controller
     * business layer: service